 Family gatherings and Christmas traditions make this a fun, exciting time of year for most people.
-But for couples hoping for a baby, the holiday season might become a time of added pressure and disappointment.
+But for couples waiting for adoption, the holiday season might become a time of added pressure and disappointment.
 Loved ones mean well but ask questions or make remarks that feel hurtful or seem insensitive.

 A common question from hopeful parents waiting for a child is: "How do we get through the holidays?"
-Keep reading to get Lifetime’s tips on how to survive the holidays while you’re waiting to adopt!
+Keep reading to get Lifetime’s advice for adoptive parents waiting to adopt this holiday season!

 If you’re feeling depressed and down, don’t try to bury those emotions.
 Let them out.
 It’s easy to feel guilty that you’re not happy when people around you are cheerfully celebrating.
 If you pretend like everything is okay, you’ll end up hurting yourself more.